farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 $d_{RM}$ will only equal $d_p$ when the sample standard deviation are equal $s_a = s_b = s$ and the sample correlation of group a and group b measurements is exactly $r = .5$.
 Due to the high variability of sample sizes, the sample ratio of variances can easily exceed the population ratio of variances even if that one is 1:1 (Grissom & Kim, 2012, p.
 19).
 Additionally, pretest-posttest correlations for example often exceed .5 (Morris & DeShon, 2002).
 Therefore, it is unlikely that $d_p$ and $d_{RM}$ will be identical in any given sample.

 This estimator has a bias.
-It systematically overestimates the size of the true population standardized mean difference.
+It systematically overestimates the size of the true population standardised mean difference.
 This bias can be corrected - see Hedges' $g_{RM}$.

 The aforementioned relationship between $\delta_{RM}$ and $\delta_p$ is the reason why this population effect size and its estimate $d_{RM}$ have been recommended for repeated measures designs.
 This effect size is supposed to transform $d_z$ into the metric of $d_p$ for independent groups.
 Meaning, that $d_{RM}$ is supposed to transform an effect size of changes in an individual's performance into an effect size quantifying group difference in performance (Morris & DeShon, 2002).
 This transformation could be motivated by meta-analysis, where effect sizes coming from studies with differing designs (e.g., independent groups and repeated measures) should have a common metric, i.e.,that they estimate the same population parameter (e.g., $\delta_p$) (Morris & DeShon, 2002).
 Transforming $d_z$ into $d_{RM}$ has been favoured over computing $d_p$ as described above mainly for two reasons: Firstly, because the likely unit of deviation used and reported in a dependent groups design is the standard deviation of difference scores, making the computation of $d_p$ from summary statistics impossible (since $s_a$ and $s_b$ might not be reported) (Borenstein et al., 2009, p.
 29).
 Secondly, an exact estimate of the distribution of $d_p$ for dependent groups could not be obtained previously, since the degrees of freedom of a pooled standard deviation of dependent groups was not known (Morris & DeShon, 2002).
 As reported above Cosineau (2020) identified an approach to compute the degrees of freedom associated with $d_p$.
 While the approach is not perfect, since the degrees of freedom depend on the unknown population value of $\rho$, but the degrees of freedom can be estimated as described by Cousineau and Goulet-Pelletier (2021) to construct CI for $d_p$.
 To conclude, if the aim is to estimate $\delta_p$ for dependent groups, $d_p$ might be the better choice as of writing this description.